 To apply for Cash Assistance, you must complete the forms "Application for Benefits" (FA-001) and "TANF/CA Contact Form" (FAA-1091AFORNA).
-You can get those forms at any FAA office, from your DCS Specialist, or mailed to you by the Kinship Specialist reached at 602-255-2628 or on the internet at https://egov.azdes.gov/cmsinternet/appforms.aspx.
+You can get those forms at any FAA office, from your DCS Specialist, mailed/emailed to you by the Kinship Specialist reached at 602-255-2628 or on the internet at https://egov.azdes.gov/cmsinternet/appforms.aspx.
 People with DCS open cases should NOT apply for Child-Only Cash Assistance TANF on line.

 Only apply for Cash Assistance on the FA-001 (not medical or nutrition assistance) just for the children placed with you by DCS.
 You are Person 1 on page 3 and must complete the "Personal Information."
 Answer all question areas with a "$" over it.
 Person 2 is another person in your household (you must record ALL persons living in your home).
 Under "Personal Information" for the DCS-placed children, show they are "Grandchild" or "Niece/nephew" as appropriate and also in that area there is "Other;" check that box also and write "unlicensed foster care."
 Request cash assistance for the placed children ONLY, not for any other children.

 Give the completed forms to your DCS Specialist who will complete the submission process.
 DO NOT give the forms to FAA yourself.
 After you have given the completed forms to the DCS Specialist and the DCS Specialist has emailed the forms to FAA, FAA will contact you within 5 days to schedule an interview which can be either in person or on the telephone.
 It is important to keep all appointments with FAA.
 If you miss a scheduled appointment, you must call to re-schedule it the same day you missed the appointment.
 If you do not, your application will be denied and you will have to re-apply (this means filling out both forms again and giving them to your DCS Specialist again).